marvin-we/steem-java-api-wrapper/README.md

 This project allows you to easily access data stored in the Steem blockchain.
 The project has been initialized by <a href="https://steemit.com/@dez1337">dez1337 on steemit.com</a>.

+# Full Documentation
+- Please have a look at the [Wiki](https://github.com/marvin-we/steem-java-api-wrapper/wiki) for full documentation, examples, operational details and other information.
+- Or have a look at the JavaDoc.

+# Communication
+- Please contact me on [Steemit.com](https://steemit.com/@dez1337)
+- Or create an [Issue](https://github.com/marvin-we/steem-java-api-wrapper/issues) here on GitHub

 # Contributors
 - [inertia](https://steemit.com/@inertia) provided a bunch of unit tests to this project.
 - An article from [Kyle](https://steemit.com/@klye) has been used to improve the documentation of the methods.
 - The [guide](https://steemit.com/steem/@xeroc/steem-transaction-signing-in-a-nutshell) from [xeroc](https://steemit.com/@xeroc) shows how to create and sign transactions.

-# How to build the project
-The project requires Maven and Java to be installed on your machine.
-It can be build with the default maven command:
->mvn clean package

-The resulting JAR can be found in the target directory as usual.

-# How to incldude the steem-java-api-wrapper to your project
+# Binaries
-The steem-java-api-wrapper releases are pushed into the maven central repo.
-Due to that you can simply add a depedency to your project.
+SteemJ binaries are pushed into the maven central repository and can be integrated with a bunch of build management tools like Maven.

 ## Maven
 File: <i>pom.xml</i>